-Sometimes, people face the Mac camera not working, Mac Camera Not Working or MacBook Pro service battery warning.
+Sometimes, people face the MacBook Pro service battery warning.
 This warning is definitely more serious than the “Battery Low” one.
-Mostly, you will see the warning “Service Battery” in the taskbar along the battery icon.
+Mostly, you will see the warning “Service Battery” in the taskbar along with the battery icon.
 If you have no idea what this warning actually means, continue to read to exactly know about the issue.

 On facing the MacBook Pro service battery warning, you need to know about certain things.
 For instance, does this warning indicate you need to replace the battery or what else?!
 Before we answer your questions, it becomes really important for you to understand what to expect from the batteries of MacBook.